DC Neighborhoods and Suburbs You Need to Know: Your Guide to Life in the Capital City

 - Nearest metro station: Rockville offers two Red Line stations.

-With a little distance, renters and homebuyers will find a dollar goes further in Rockville, too, making it one of the best suburbs of D.C. to raise a family.
+With a little distance, renters and homebuyers will find a dollar goes further in Rockville, too, making it one of the best suburbs of DC to raise a family.
 Families have more room to grow, with larger homes and lots, but there’s also a good mix of condominiums and apartment complexes, especially in the area of Rockville Town Square, a major mall with more than 20 dining options.

 Map of Arlington County, Virginia